mariofv/A-Music-Language/README.md

 The application tests are located in the `tests` folder.
 This folder is organized into a subdirectory structure with self-explanatory names about what is being tested.

 # Documentation
-Language documentation is located in `Documentación CL.pdf`.
+Documentation of the language is located in `Documentación CL.pdf`.